 Dubost’s online resume is original in every sense of the word, but he’s not the only individual out there using the power of the web and social media to build his personal brand and make himself a hot commodity among prospective employers.
-Sparks of brilliance abound, offering keen insight into how one motivated individual can set themselves apart from the rest of the pack of traditional resume-wielding job hunters.
+Sparks of brilliance and interactive resumes abound, offering keen insight into how one motivated individual can set themselves apart from the rest of the pack of traditional resume-wielding job hunters.

 Build Your Own Website

 While social media outlets are important to give you the widest online visibility possible, building your own website and imbuing it with a touch of your own personality is essential - as is choosing the right URL that people can easily remember and access at any time.
 Blogging online regularly and publishing your blogs through your website also helps boost your search engine visibility.

 Use Multimedia to Your Advantage

 One of the key advantages of having an online resume is your ability to include multimedia to enhance the experience and make you stand out.
 Standard paper or .doc resumes can be, in comparison, extremely boring and two-dimensional.

 Don’t Forsake Your Social Media Profiles

 You may have heard a lot of advice about the need to stay away from social media sites, all the better to keep your private and professional lives separate.
 But deleting your Facebook profile could be a mistake because you’ll be cutting off a highly visible avenue for future clients and employers to discover you.
 Bearing in mind that your activities across social media have the potential to make or break your professional opportunities, you can use sites like Facebook to network with others in your field and share career achievements that effectively advertise your personal abilities and help build your personal brand.

-It’s been reported that 80 percent of jobs and internal promotions are filled through non-traditional channels.
+It’s been reported that 80% of jobs and internal promotions are filled through non-traditional channels.
 In other words, the vast majority of jobs aren’t even advertised, and the lucky few who do manage to land those jobs most often do so as a result of marketing themselves through creative methods.